 #5 Backpacking Ios

-Ios is an island in the Cyclades, nestled between Paros and Santorini.
+Ios is an island in the Cyclades, nestled between Paros and Santorini and one of the best greek islands for backpackers.
 Many sailing tours include it on their itineraries, and it is fast becoming one of the most popular islands for backpackers and younger travellers.

-Ios is a hilly and rocky island that used to be famous for its pirates; now it’s famous for its parties.
+Ios is a hilly and rocky island that used to be famous for its pirates; now, it’s renowned for its parties.
 The narrow cobbled streets, designed to misdirect marauders, twist and turn between rows of traditional whitewashed houses up the hillside.
 Shops, cafes, and bakeries can be found around each corner (as well as the occasional sleepy cat).

-Wander the streets, enjoy the relaxed vibe, or head to one of the many beautiful beaches along the coast.
 Once the sun goes down, Ios is transformed.
 No longer are the streets empty – they are now full of revellers, music pumping out of every second doorway.
+Wander the streets of the charming town, visit the Greek Orthodox church, enjoy the relaxed vibe or head to one of the many beautiful beaches along the coast.

-There are also many other hostels and hotels across the island if you want a break from all the partying.
-Buses run across the island, which is cheap (though they run on GMT time – ‘Greek Maybe Time’) and tickets are bought on the bus.
-They can be crowded, so taxi’s are also an option, though there are not many on the island.
+Many other hostels and hotels across the island if you want a break from all the partying.
+Buses run across the island, which is cheap (though they run on GMT – ‘Greek Maybe Time’), and tickets are bought on the bus.
+They can be crowded, so taxis are also an option, though there are not many on the island.

 Submitted by Jenna, I Know the Pilot